 - Age: Where this is referred to, it refers to a person belonging to a particular age (for example 32 year olds) or range of ages (for example 18 – 30 year olds).

-- Gender reassignment: A transsexual person is someone who proposes to, starts or has completed a process to change his or her gender.
+- Gender reassignment: A transgender person is someone who proposes to, starts or has completed a process to change their gender.
 The Act does not require a person to be under medical supervision to be protected – so a woman who decides to live as a man but does not undergo any medical procedures would be covered.
-It is discrimination to treat transsexual people less favourably because they propose to undergo, are undergoing or have undergone gender reassignment than they would be treated if they were ill or injured.
+It is discrimination to treat transgender people less favourably because they propose to undergo, are undergoing or have undergone gender reassignment than they would be treated if they were ill or injured.

 - Marriage and civil partnership: In England and Wales marriage is not restricted to a union between a man and a woman and includes a marriage between a same-sex couple.
 Same-sex and mixed-sex couples can also have their relationships legally recognised as ‘civil partnerships’.
 Civil partners must not be treated less favourably than married couples (except where permitted by the Act).
 The Act protects employees who are married or in a civil partnership against discrimination.